Maurice Ascalon

 Maurice Ascalon (מוריס אשקלון; 1913-2003) was an Israeli designer and sculptor.
-He was, by some accounts, considered the father of the modern Israeli decorative arts movement.

 Biography

 Moshe Klein (later Maurice Ascalon) was born in eastern Hungary (the town of Fehérgyarmat).
 From an early age, he was drawn to art, which was frowned upon in the eastern Hungarian "shtetl" in which he was raised.
 When he was 15 years old Klein left his boyhood home to study art at the Académie Royale des Beaux-Arts in Brussels.
 He took with him an understanding of Jewish rituals and traditions which knowledge he later incorporated in his work.

 In 1934, after undertaking his formal artistic training in Brussels and later Milan, Maurice Ascalon immigrated to the land of Israel (then the British Mandate of Palestine).
-There he met his wife-to-be, Zipora Kartujinsky] a Polish-born Jew, granddaughter to the distinguished cartographer and scientist of the same surname.
+There he met his wife-to-be, Zipora Kartujinsky, a Polish-born Jew, granddaughter to the distinguished cartographer and scientist of the same surname.
 (Zipora, who died in 1982, became a sculptor in her own right late in her life, creating bas reliefs depicting the shtetl life of her childhood).